My Travel & Photography Guide to Zurich, Switzerland

-It was early evening, and the Old Town was already lit up with the warm glow of the Christmas markets.
-Snow had fallen on the medieval rooftops.
-The trams moved quietly through the crowd on the Bahnhofstrasse while the smell of Glühwein drifted from the stalls.
-I set up on the Münsterbrücke bridge with the Grossmünster rising above me, its twin towers illuminated against a deep blue winter sky, and stayed there for an hour watching the light change on the water below.
+I first came to Zurich at Christmas, and the city gave me everything at once.
+It was early evening when I arrived in the Old Town, and the Christmas markets were already lit.
+Snow had settled on the medieval rooftops.
+The trams moved quietly through the crowds on Bahnhofstrasse while the smell of Glühwein drifted from the stalls.
+I set up my tripod on the Münsterbrücke bridge with the Grossmünster rising above me, its twin Romanesque towers illuminated against a deep blue winter sky, and stayed there for an hour watching the light change on the water below.

-For photographers, Zurich is a city of light and reflection.
-The Limmat River runs through the heart of the Old Town, and the combination of illuminated churches, warm restaurant windows, and still water creates one of the best night photography environments in Europe.
-During the day, Augustinergasse and the Niederdorf streets offer pastel facades and carved wooden balconies that belong in a fairy tale.
-And above the city, Uetliberg offers a 360-degree panorama that extends from Lake Zurich to the full sweep of the Alps.
+That was the night I understood Zurich.
+Not the financial center or the most expensive city in Europe.
+The city itself — medieval, elegant, quietly self-possessed, and in the right light, extraordinary.
+For photographers, Zurich is a city of reflection and contrast.
+The Limmat River runs through the heart of the Old Town, and the combination of illuminated churches, warm restaurant windows, and still water creates one of the finest night photography environments in Europe.
+By day, Augustinergasse and the Niederdorf streets offer pastel facades and carved wooden balconies that have barely changed in centuries.
+Above the city, Uetliberg offers a 360-degree panorama that stretches from Lake Zurich all the way to the full sweep of the Alps.
+And on the right autumn morning, the entire city disappears under a sea of fog while the summit stays clear.
+That alone is worth the flight.

 Where Should You Stay?

-Zurich's best hotels concentrate in two areas: the Old Town (Altstadt) and the lakefront.
-For photographers, the Old Town position is the most practical — you can walk to Augustinergasse, the Grossmünster, the Limmat, and Lindenhof Hill before the city wakes up.
-Lakefront hotels offer the views; Old Town hotels offer the access.
+The best base for photographers is the Old Town (Altstadt) and the streets surrounding it.
+From there, you can walk to Augustinergasse, the Grossmünster, the Limmat riverbank, and Lindenhof Hill before the city wakes up.
+Lakefront hotels offer better views from the room; Old Town hotels give you better access to the light.
+Both are excellent.
+Here is where I would stay.

 Luxury Hotels